frankvanbever/frankvanbever.github.io/_posts/2015-04-22-FOSS-bass-workflow.markdown

 ---
 layout: post
 title:  "My FOSS workflow for learning songs"
-date: 2015-04-22
+date: 2015-04-09
 categories: FOSS, Bass, Musescore, Ardour
 ---

 About a year ago I decided that I was going to pick up my bass guitar again after being on a hiatus for a couple of years.
 This was mainly motivated by the feeling that I was spending too much time in front of a monitor (and seeing Bootsy play at Couleur Cafe Festival).
-However, being the computer geek that I am I can't help but throw some technology into the mix.
+However, being the computer geek that I am I can't help but throw some (open source!) technology into the mix.
 This post details the workflow I follow to learn a song.

 Musescore